 3. Company is not a citizen.

-In State Trading Corporation of India Ltd. vs CTO (Commercial Tax Officer), Supreme Court held that the State Trade Corporation, although a legal person, is not a citizen and can act only through a natural person.
+In State Trading Corporation of India Ltd. vs CTO (Commercial Tax Officer), the Supreme Court held that the State Trade Corporation, although a legal person, is not a citizen and can act only through a natural person.

 Certain fundamental rights provided by the Indian Constitution to protect a person are also available to a company.
 For example – The right to equality (Article 14).